Learn how to make the best mashed potatoes with this easy recipe! Rich, creamy, and flavorful, they're always a crowd-pleasing side dish.

 - Place the potatoes and garlic in a large pot and cover with cold water by 1 inch.
 Season the water with a tablespoon of salt.

 - Bring the water to a boil over high heat, then reduce the heat to medium and gently boil for 15 to 20 minutes, or until the potatoes are fork-tender.
-Drain and return to the pot.
+Drain the potatoes and return to the pot.

 - Begin to mash the potatoes and garlic with a potato masher.
 When they are partially mashed, add the butter, milk, salt, and several grinds of pepper.
-Continuing mashing until the potatoes reach your desired consistency (we like them totally smooth), then use a spatula or wooden spoon to fold in the sour cream, if using.
+Continue mashing until the potatoes reach your desired consistency (we like them totally smooth), then use a spatula or wooden spoon to fold in the sour cream, if using.

 - Season to taste and serve topped with butter and chives.

-Hi Alan, so glad you loved the recipe!
+I’m so glad you loved them!

 I’m so happy to hear!

-Hi Vicky, I’m so glad you loved it!
+I’m so glad you loved them, Laurie!

 I’m so glad you loved it!